Skip to main content

 8. Appeal your aid if you need to

 After you’ve received a financial aid package from each school you listed on your FAFSA®, you might feel like you need to appeal your aid.
 An aid appeal is a letter you write to your school asking for more aid based on merit, additional aid offers, loss of income, or other changes in your financial circumstances.
-If some schools offer more aid than others, attempt to use this as support for your appeal.
+If some schools offer more aid than others, you may want to think about using this as support for your appeal.

 Final thoughts